 Some of the disadvantages of a collaborative divorce include a party feeling like they are pigeonholed into making a decision.
 If they feel like they are making a good-faith effort and the other party is not, that it may make it more difficult for a person to actually have a good experience with this approach.
 Collaborative divorces only work if both parties go forth in good faith, meaning they actually make an effort to try to work things out.
 If one party is being deceptive, then that really takes away from the benefit of collaborative law, and it does not help the parties move anything forward.

-Just like in any other case, it is the attorney’s responsibility is to make sure that they are looking out for their client’s interests, and to make sure that they understand the law with regard to what is happening with property and/or children.
+Just like in any other case, it is the attorney’s responsibility to make sure that they are looking out for their client’s interests and to make sure that they understand the law with regard to what is happening with property and/or children.
 For example, if the parties do not understand the difference between separate property and community property, the lawyers should be there to explain those differences and to help the parties know how to designate made such items.
-Reach out today.
+Reach out today by calling our Houston office at 713-714-3710 or our Austin office at 512-572-1207.